-they may have first been cultivated, Brussels sprouts look like
+of Belgium, where they may have first been cultivated, Brussels sprouts

-because they contain the nitrogen compounds called
+and cauliflower) because they contain the nitrogen compounds called

-indoles and a significant amount of vitamin C. Brussels sprouts also supply
+indoles and a significant amount of vitamin C. Brussels sprouts also

 a small amount of beta-carotene.